 (A quick tip for you: you can use a range finder, if you have any, for accurately marking the 10-yard differences so that you can shoot from the exact same point.)

 Aim at the target with the 2nd pin and shoot 4-5 arrows.
 After you do, do the adjustments and repeat just as suggested above.

 Step 6: Repeat the process standing at the further marks for the remaining pins

 You need to repeat the same process for the remaining pins.
-Go 10 yards further back (30 yards for 3rd pin and 40 yards for the 4th one) for each pin.
+Go 10 yards further back (30 yards for the 3rd pin and 40 yards for the 4th one) for each pin.
 Take shots and make the relevant adjustments.

-Know that this is pretty much of a trial and error process.
+Know that this is pretty much a trial and error process.
 You need to shoot and adjust as many times as it takes to get the aim with the pins perfect.

 As mentioned before, sighting a multi-pin bow sight can be an exhausting process.
 So, take it slow and spread it over a few days!